Abdul-Sayed/javascript-notes/interviewPractice.md

     console.log('e')

     // what is the print order and why ?
     // setTimeout is always taken off the main stack to be revisited after handling the main synchronous loop.
 However many ms the main loop took to complete will be the time all the async que stack functions will have been waiting.
-Whichever setTimeout had a delay less than the elapsed ms will fire first in the order written.
+All setTimeouts that had a delay less than the elapsed ms will fire first in the order written.
-    // a , e, b, d,
+    // a , e, b, d, c

 ## Making a method private